TechnicalInterviewGuide,HowtoEvaluateandHireGreatDevelopers

 Compensation should be competitive and transparent.
 Research market rates using Levels.fyi, Glassdoor, and Pave for your role, level, and location.
 Present the full compensation package: base salary, equity (with clear vesting and strike price details), benefits, and any unique perks.
 Candidates who feel you are being transparent about compensation are more likely to accept and less likely to renegotiate aggressively.

 Move fast once you decide.
 Make offers within 24-48 hours of the final interview.
 Every day of delay is a day another company can make an offer.
-Have the hiring manager call the candidate to extend the offer personally — this human touch significantly increases acceptance rates.
+Have the hiring manager call the candidate to extend the offer personally, this human touch significantly increases acceptance rates.
 Set a reasonable deadline (5-7 business days) and be available to answer questions throughout.

-Using Staff Augmentation to Reduce Hiring Risk
+Using a Dedicated Team to Reduce Delivery Risk

 Wrapping up